its-arihant/100-Days-of-Code-Challenge/Day 57/readme.md

 # DAY57
 Hey, #connections I'm thrilled to share that I've completed my DAY 57 of the #100DaysOfCode challenge.
-Today I solved one leetcode problem:- "728 Self Dividing Numbers"
+Today I solved one leetcode problem:- "1979 Find Greatest Common Divisor of Array"

 I'm so glad to participate in this challenge and push myself to become a better coder.
 It's amazing what a little bit of focus and determination can do.
 I can't wait to see what the next 43 days bring.